 Apologies for any rambling, but I both loved and admired this book.
 Even as I was reading, there was so much to say, and so many possibilities.

-Brain on Fire: My Month of Madness was published in November 2012 by Free Press, an imprint of Simon & Schuster, in the US and Particular Books, part of Penguin Press, an imprint of Penguin, in the UK.
+Published in November 2012 by Free Press, an imprint of Simon & Schuster, in the US and Particular Books, part of Penguin Press, an imprint of Penguin, in the UK.
 My copy was kindly provided by Penguin UK for review.

 Susannah Cahalan will be in discussion with The Guardian’s Simon Hattenstone at an event chaired by Matthew Bose, ambassador for The Encephalitis Society, on 6th February 2013 at Foyles, Charing Cross Road.
 It is a free event, but reservation is required.
 Click here for more information and to book a free place.
 I look forward to attending, and to hearing Susannah speak about her experience.